slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

 ### How to run the cocoTB testing script

-Use the Makefile + ruckus + GHDL to collect all the source code via ruckus.tcl for cocoTB:
+Use the Makefile + ruckus + GHDL to collect all the source code via ruckus.tcl for cocoTB simulation:
 ```bash
 make
 ```